WhiteHouse/petitions/README.md

 ## Usage

-Site visitors can create a user account, log in, and create petitions.
+Site visitors can either create a user account, log in, and create petitions, or .
 Petition creators can share the URL for their petition to generate signatures.
-When the petition crosses a certain threshold, the petition becomes "public" and is listed as an open petition on the site's "open petitions" page.
+When the petition crosses a certain signature threshold, the petition becomes public and is listed on the site's "open petitions" page.

-Visitors can sign petitions.
+Visitors with the specified URLs can sign petitions.
 Petitions that receive a designated number of signatures (at the White House the number is 100,000 in one month) get a response.

 For installation instructions, see INSTALL.md.